uperl/Win32-Shortcut-Readlink/README.md

 this a dependency, even if your module or script is going to run on non-Windows platforms.

-This module adjusted the behavior of readlink ONLY in the calling module, so you shouldn't have to worry about breaking other modules that depend on the more traditional behavior.
+This module adjusts the behavior of readlink ONLY in the calling module, so you shouldn't have to worry about breaking other modules that depend on the more traditional behavior.